Key Takeaways

 Why You Must File Before Suing

-Federal law requires that before you can bring a discrimination lawsuit under Title VII, the ADA, or GINA, you must:
+Federal law generally requires that before you can bring a discrimination lawsuit under Title VII, the ADA, GINA, or the Pregnant Workers Fairness Act, you must:

 - File a charge of discrimination with the EEOC (or equivalent state agency)